© 2026 Red River Radio

 Available On Air Stations

-The U.S. Geological Survey (USGS) confirms the earthquake took place at 5:30 AM CST at a depth of 3.1 miles, 4 miles northwest of the village Edgefield, Louisiana.
-Coordinates: 32.096°N, 93.386°W.
+The U.S. Geological Survey (USGS) confirms the earthquake took place at 5:30 AM CST on Thursday, March 5, 2026, at a depth of 3.1 miles, 4 miles northwest of the village Edgefield, Louisiana, at these coordinates: 32.096°N, 93.386°W.

 Nakia Graham won’t soon forget this day [Thursday, March 5, 2026].
 This 32-year-old college advisor says she was still sound asleep at her home in Mansfield, Louisiana, with sunrise still more than an hour out.